Central Texas Veterans Health Care System

 About the Central Texas Veterans Health Care System

 The main CTVHCS Campus is at the Olin E. Teague Veterans' Medical Center in Temple, Texas.
-On the Temple Campus is a full-service, 146-bed teaching hospital that serves as the medical/surgical referral center for all CTVHCS campuses as well as providing outpatient services to Veterans across the 32-county service catchment area.
-Also located at the Temple Campus is a 262-bed domiciliary, a new 80-bed Community Living Center (CLC) which includes a 20-bed hospice unit, and an 8-bed Trauma Recovery Unit.
+On the Temple Campus is a full-service, 90-bed teaching hospital that serves as the medical/surgical referral center for all CTVHCS campuses as well as providing outpatient services to Veterans across the 39-county service catchment area.
+Also located at the Temple Campus is a 187-bed domiciliary, a 70-bed Community Living Center (CLC) which includes a hospice unit.
 A 160-bed State Veterans Home also resides on the Temple Campus grounds as well as an $11.5 million VA Research Institute which attracts world-class researchers to the Central Texas area.
+The Doris Miller Department of Veterans Affairs Medical Center in Waco, Texas, was named to honor Doris "Dorie" Miller, the first African American to receive the Navy Cross for his heoric actions during the attack of Pearl Harbor in World War II.

 Research Service at CTVHCS supports the national goal of advancing medical research programs that address Veterans' needs.
 CTVHCS participates in research supported by the VA Office of Research and Development, as well as from external sources such as Department of Defense, National Institutes of Health, non-profit foundations, and pharmaceutical companies.
 Forty-three principal investigators work on more than 131 active human, animal, or safety studies at CTVHCS.